minnojs/minno-quest/README.md

 stem 			| (text; default: '') The text for the question itself.. help			| (true or false;  (default: false)) Whether to display the question help text. helpText		| (text) The question help text.
-(Some questions have default help texts, some don't).
+(Some questions have default help texts, some don't). nolog 			| (true or false) Whether to log this question.
+This option is useful in cases that a specific page may be accessed multiple times.
+Questions may only be logged once, and therefore in order to change the responses you may want to prevent logging (see [logger](#logger) for more information on this). (default: false).
 DEBUG 			| (true or false) Warn in the console if a question name is reused (note: sometimes a question is supposed to be reused, if this warning pops up just make sure the use case is correct).

 ##### Text